CE Marking Wire and Cable

 A New Standard under the CPR

 A new standard was approved, EN 50575, covering the characteristics of power, control and communication cables used in permanent installations in buildings.
 EN 50575 covers the reaction of cables to fire.
 The standard provides requirements for four characteristics: flame spread, smoke generation, the formation of molten droplets and acid content.
 The result is a new set of markings for cables covered by the standard, including CE Marking.
 Also required by the CPR is a Declaration of Performance, not a Declaration of Conformity.
-The Declaration of Performance provides different information than that found in a Declaration of Conformity.
+The Declaration of Performance provides different information than that found in a Declaration of Conformity and they are NOT interchangeable.

 Application of EN 50575